 Bonita Cason-Atlow, email@example.com

-This Mass is celebrated on the 2nd Saturday of each month at 10am in the church.
+This Mass is celebrated on the 2nd Saturday of each month at 10am in the daily chapel.
 Please join us if you, a loved one or anyone you know may be dealing with the struggle of addiction.

 Mark Dannenfelser, Director of Adult Faith Formation, firstname.lastname@example.org

-The goal of Adopt-A-Cop is to assign law enforcement officers from the Brookhaven Police Department to a family, group, or individual who will pray daily for them and send a note of encouragement, support and a thank you for their service to the community.
-For more information or to register, click here.
+Serving Those Who Protect.
+Adopt-A-Cop assigns law enforcement officers from the Brookhaven Police Department to a family, group, or individual who will pray daily for them and send a note of encouragement, support, and gratitude for their service to the community.
+Members support the department in their community building activities and the ministry strengthens the relationship between our parish and the Brookhaven Police Department.
+Click here to Adopt one of Brookhaven’s Finest!

 IOH: Interfaith Outreach Home Ministry